kohler/hotcrp/devel/apidoc/submissions.md

 applications should prefer JSON.

 To test a modification without saving, supply a `dry_run=1` parameter.
-This will test the uploaded JSON but make no changes to the database.
+This will test the uploaded JSON but make no visible changes to the database.

 ## ZIP and form uploads